open-telemetry/opentelemetry-specification/specification/trace/api.md

 data will not record, making the span effectively a no-op.

 This flag may be `true` despite the entire trace not being sampled.
-This allows to record and process information about the individual Span without sending it to the backend.
+This allows information about the individual Span to be recorded and processed without sending it to the backend.
 An example of this scenario may be recording and processing of all incoming requests for the processing and building of SLA/SLO latency charts while sending only a subset - sampled spans - to the